pingcap/docs/develop/dev-guide-unstable-result-set.md

 - `stu_info` stores the student information
 - `stu_score` stores the student test scores.

-Then you can write a SQL query as follows:
+Then you can write a SQL query statement like this:

 {{< copyable "sql" >}}